ZarnackGroup/racoon_clip/README.md

 ## Test data

-You can test racoon_clip with one of the [minimal example data sets] (https://github.com/ZarnackGroup/racoon_clip/tree/main/minimal_examples).
+You can test racoon_clip with one of the [minimal example data sets](https://github.com/ZarnackGroup/racoon_clip/tree/main/minimal_examples).
 See [here](https://racoon-clip.readthedocs.io/en/latest/examples.html#) for a walk-through of the examples.

 racoon_clip produces a variety of files during the different steps of the workflow.
 The files you will likely want to use downstream of racoon_clip are: